 (yum|apt-get|brew) install varnish

 Be sure to change the default configuration options in

 /etc/default/varnish both to listen on port 80 and to have a memory limit sufficient for your server.

 For more information about installing Varnish, see Installing Varnish from source code on varnish-cache.org.

 To configure how Varnish caches your website and how it can speed up website access for anonymous users, edit its Varnish configuration language (VCL) files to determine Varnish's behavior.

-Acquia Cloud Enterprise accounts with dedicated load balancers are required to use a custom VCL.
+You must have Acquia Cloud Enterprise accounts with dedicated load balancers to use a custom VCL.
 For more information on customizing Varnish on Acquia Cloud Enterprise, see Custom Varnish configuration for Acquia Cloud Enterprise sites.